minireference/structure-api/README.md

 <!-- [![Build Status](https://travis-ci.org/minireference/structure-api.svg?branch=master)](https://travis-ci.org/minireference/structure-api) -->
 <!-- Check out the project's [documentation](http://minireference.github.io/structure-api/). -->

 TODOs
 -----

-  - Try neomodel
+  - Implement Relations in three backends
+  - Implement nested Serizlizers
+  - Think about Polymorphism for nesting in serilizers and in wire format
-  - Implement session middleware http://stackoverflow.com/questions/6606725/best-way-to-integrate-sqlalchemy-into-a-django-project
+  - Implement session middleware no will not have to call .save manually (except when need auto-id field to be generated) http://stackoverflow.com/questions/6606725/best-way-to-integrate-sqlalchemy-into-a-django-project

 Jun 15: Abandon CustomQuerySet idea